 Below, a selfie in their black-lit bathroom.
 Complete with glow-in-the-dark space men and blow fish hanging from the ceiling.

-I got the sense or at least strongly suspected that much of what Scott and Jen said stemmed from their fantastical imaginative reappropriation of items pulled from dumpsters, found in between the pages of random books, artifacts handed down from the museums originators Mercury Curie and Rasputin Zaplatynska (aka Rolls Joyce, Jr.), and so on.
+I got the sense – or at least strongly suspected – that much of what our Curators said stemmed from their fantastical imaginative reappropriation of items pulled from dumpsters, found in between the pages of random books, artifacts handed down from the museums originators Mercury Curie and Rasputin Zaplatynska (aka Rolls Joyce, Jr.), and so on.
 I chuckled through their stories bc I thought, wow, y’all are GOOD.
-On the way out, under the fig tree, we stopped to canoodle with one of their cats.
+On the way out, under the fig tree, we stopped to canoodle one of their cats.
 Jen approached and said she was once a famous hoop-jumping kitty, but has long since retired.
 Mmm-hm.
 Right.
 We’re certain this sleeping cat was all about that.

 It wasn’t until writing this post that I found the above pic.
 It put everything else into perspective.